 If the child requests and the adoptive parents agree, communication may happen between the child and their birth family before they’re 16 years old.

 This communication must be in the child's best interests and supported by the NT Adoption Unit.

 Adoptive parents are selected from approved applicants who have been fully assessed by a panel of senior staff from Territory Families.

 The department is responsible for deciding which approved applicants would be the most suitable for the child.

 This decision is made with the best interests of the child as the highest concern.

-You also may be given some information about potential adoptive parents.
+You may also be given some information about the potential adoptive parents.

-This information will not identify who they are, but you can use it to consider and provide feedback about who you would prefer to adopt your child.
+This information will not identify who they are, but can help you consider and provide feedback about who you would prefer to adopt your child.